 In 2019, residents were asked about how best to spend a portion of the McLoughlin Amenity Funds, resulting in a new public safety building (PSB) being put forward as one of the priorities.

 Since then, staff have initiated a process to proceed with the construction of a new PSB taking several steps thus far including the formation of an advisory committee, contracting a project manager, a feasibility study, contracting an architecture firm which produced preliminary construction drawings, public consultation processes including Advisory Planning Commission and Design Review Committee meetings, as well as completed a rezoning process for the land upon which the new PSB will be situated.

-- When the Greater Victoria Public Library branch moves out of the existing municipal building location, the space can begin conversion to offices to house the VicPD Esquimalt Division and some Esquimalt staff.
+- The former Greater Victoria Public Library branch location has been converted to offices to house the VicPD Esquimalt Division and some Esquimalt staff.

-- The project is slated for completion in summer 2024.
+- The project is slated for completion in fall 2024.

 The existing PSB is nearing the end of its serviceable lifespan.
 The township acquired the property north of the current PSB to allow for a new building to be built on the site of the current PSB and yet still allow for expansion of the building footprint, while keeping police and fire response centrally located within the township.

 The design of the building will look to the future, allowing for expansion for the police and fire departments and some township services, as well as providing valuable commercial space on Esquimalt Road, CRD offices, a dedicated Emergency Operations Centre as well as other space for public use.